albertaloop/T_SWE_2022_2023/README.md

 If you are just editing non-UI methods, do not alter the .ui file and class Ui_MainWindow in the .py version unless changes were made in those locations.

 ### Github

-The general guidline for Github is to always develop on your own branch.
+The general guideline for Github is to always develop on your own branch.
 After a feature is ready, create a pull request for the branch you are working on and have a senior member of the team review and approve your pull request.
 Once a pull request has been approved, it can be merged into the master branch.
 If you are unsure of how to merge, please ask a senior member of the team for guidance.

 #### Github Branches
-Use "-" character to seperate words in a branch name.
+Use "-" character to separate words in a branch name.
 Example: rutvik-gui.
 Try to name each branch to highlight **who** is working on the feature, and **what** the feature is.

 #### Github Commit Messages
 Commit messages must accurately and briefly explain what change you are making.
 Try to be concise.